 During the second year of the program students are required to complete a portion of their clinical hours during non-traditional clinical times such as evening and weekend hours to gain additional experience in trauma and pediatric radiography.
 Evening hours are defined as hours before 5:00AM or after 7:00PM on Monday through Friday, and weekend hours are defined as any hours on Saturday or Sunday.
 Non-traditional clinical hours cannot exceed 25% of the total clinical hours the student spends in the program.
 All students will be required to complete two evenings from 1pm-9pm or a 3pm-11pm shift and one weekend from 11pm-7am, and one Saturday from 8am - 4pm shift.
-Summer semester with 1 evening and 1 weekend day shift at current site to be completed during 2nd six weeks.
-Fall or Spring semester with 1 evening shift and 1 overnight shift at new site.
+During the summer semester, students are required to complete two nontraditional shifts, one evening and one weekend day shift.
+One shift will be completed the first six weeks and the second shift will be completed the second six weeks.
+Fall or Spring semester two more nontraditional shifts will be completed, one evening shift and one overnight shift.
+Students will have a day off during the week for the nontraditional shifts.